beginning of content

 Key facts

-• All babies born in Australia are screened for PKU.
+• All babies born in Australia are tested for PKU soon after birth.

-• Babies diagnosed with PKU will develop normally in every way, as long as they keep to a strict, low-protein diet all their life.
+• Babies diagnosed with PKU need to follow a strict, low-protein diet.

-• If you have PKU, eating a regular diet containing protein will cause damage to your brain.
+• If you have PKU, eating a regular diet with protein will cause brain damage.

 What is Phenylketonuria (PKU)?

-Phenylketonuria (PKU) is a rare, treatable disorder where your body cannot break down foods containing protein.
-If you have PKU, having a regular diet that contains protein will cause damage to your brain.
+Phenylketonuria (PKU) is a rare genetic disorder where your body can't break down some proteins in food.
+If you have PKU, having a regular diet containing protein will cause damage to your brain.

 What causes PKU?

-If you have PKU, your body can’t break down an amino acid called phenylalanine normally.
+If you have PKU, your body can't break down a certain amino acid (phenylalanine) properly.
+This leads to a build-up of phenylalanine that can cause serious harm, especially to the brain.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.